ErezAmihud/clang-cmake/README.md

 The module requires CMake 3.0 or higher and some version of clang-format clang-tidy and iwyu installed.

-## Commands

-check - run all checks as you would in ci fix - run all fixes format - run clang-format tidy - run clang-tidy iwyu - run iwyu

-IWYU_IMP - the files of the iwyu mapping

 ## Integration

 1. Obtain the module and add it into your project's CMake modules path: